riff4/parisLumiere/README.md

  ## Graphic Design

  First, we obviously chose to show a map with the distribution of all shootings locations in Paris.
- Then, based on the different informations we have been able to get, we chose to let the user be able to filter the data on 3 criterias : the dates of shootings, the ratings of the movies and the genre of the movies.
+ Then, based on the different informations we have been able to get, we chose to let the user be able to filter the data on 4 criterias : the dates of shootings, the ratings of the movies, the borough of the shooting and the genre of the movies.

  ### Map